unclearness/ugu/README.md

 ## Pros
 - **Simple API, set mesh, set camera and render.**
   - You do not waste time in complex OpenGL settings.
+- **Less dependency.**
+  - Only you need is Eigen for minimal Rasterizer configration.
 - **Standard coordinate system in computer vision community**
   - Identical to OpenCV (right-handed, z:forward, y:down, x:right).
 You are not irritated by coordinate conversion for OpenGL.
 - **Intrinsic parameters (principal point and focal length in pixel-scale) with pinhole camera model**